The test platform is a base model MacBook Pro 13" from Early 2011 (Intel Core i5 2.3GHz, 4GB DDR3-1333).

 For the real world file copy tests and boot speed tests, an identical system image based on my personal OS X install was used.
 Wifi was turned off, and bootup applications included atMonitor and Google Chromium.

 The hard drives and SSDs were connected to the SATA 6G connector in the optical bay using the OWC Data Doubler.

 QuickBench helps to illustrate the maximum potential speeds that drives can achieve.
 It uses easily compressible streams of data, so its results should be read as a best case scenario.
-The Max IOPS shows performance similar to that of the original Vertex 3, and the other SandForce drives with synchronous NAND.
+The Pro V Max is leading the pack along with its Sandforce with synchronous NAND brethren.